frankq1024/frankq1024.github.io/index.md

 I am an undergraduate student of [ACM Honors Class](https://acm.sjtu.edu.cn/), [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), majoring in Computer Science and Technology.

-Currently, I'm working as a research intern at [DSL](https://dsl.cis.upenn.edu/), [University of Pennsylvania](https://www.upenn.edu/), mentored by [Prof. Vincent Liu](https://vincen.tl/) and [Ph.D.
-Liangcheng Yu](https://liangchengyu.com/).
+Currently, I'm working as a research intern at [DSL](https://dsl.cis.upenn.edu/), [University of Pennsylvania](https://www.upenn.edu/), mentored by [Prof. Vincent Liu](https://vincen.tl/) and [Liangcheng Yu](https://liangchengyu.com/).
 We are doing research about FPGA-based SmartNIC.

+My research interest lies in the fields of systems, networking, and machine learning.
+In particular, I enjoy taking a bottom-up approach, from low level architecture and operating system all the way to the upper layer application applications like Machine Learning.
+Recently, I'm working on improving network performance by offloading with FPGA-based SmartNIC.

 > This page was updated in November 2023